SteadyCadence/api-docs/content/01-introduction.md

 This API works best in one of two scenarios:

-1. **You're a developer working with an individual or organization using the Cadasta Platform.** If you have administrator access to the organization you're working for, you'll be able to perform many of the key functions for that organization using your [authorization token](02-users.md#user-content-log-a-user-in--get-authorization-key).
+1. **You're a developer working with an individual or organization using the Cadasta Platform.** If you have administrator access to the organization you're working for, you'll be able to perform many of the key functions for that organization using your [authorization token](#log-a-user-in--get-authorization-key).

 2. **You've created a locally-hosted version of the platform.**

-If you have any questions about using the API, please don't hesitate to [contact us](http://cadasta.org/contact/).
+If you have any questions about using the API, please don't hesitate to <a href="(http://cadasta.org/contact/)" target="_blank">contact us</a>.

 ### Requests